Which Training Style is Right For You?

 If you haven’t done high-intensity training recently, you may need to build up to it as it can be quite challenging and often include complex movements that may require a level of foundational strength and coordination.
 Try a HIIT workout for beginners to get started or look for alternative lower impact exercises you can incorporate to build your strength and resilience.

-You’ll find high-intensity interval training in Chontel’s FIERCE program.
+You’ll find high-intensity interval training in Chontel’s FIERCE program and in High Intensity Strength with Cass.

 High-intensity resistance training (HIRT)

-High-intensity resistance training involves adding weights to high-intensity exercises to build strength.
+High-intensity resistance training builds strength by using your bodyweight as resistance, or using weights, while doing high-intensity exercises.
 You can train at home using equipment like dumbbells or a medicine ball, or use equipment at the gym.

 This style of training is highly effective as it continuously challenges your strength and promotes fat burning.
 You’ll even continue to burn energy long after your workout.

-You’ll find high-intensity resistance training throughout Kayla Itsines’ BBG and BBG Stronger programs.
+You’ll find high-intensity resistance training throughout High Intensity with Kayla Itsines (formerly BBG) and High Intensity Strength with Kayla (formerly BBG Stronger).
 There are eight Beginner weeks to help you to build the strength and fitness you’ll need to do full HIRT workouts.
+This style of training is also in High Intensity Strength with Cass.

 As many reps as possible (AMRAP)